iwinscotland/html5-games-console/README.md

 - Yukon Solitaire

 The iWin Games Console will enable your game to:

 1. Save and restore game state on different devices.
 2. Post hiscores to the daily / weekly leaderboard.
 3. Trigger adverts and earn money.

+## Step-by-Step Guide
 Here is a step-by-step guide to get you started:

 1. Download this SDK and place it on a local folder on your machine.

 2. Point a local web server at this new folder.
-Access the SDK by visiting http://localhost/sdk.
-   This will run a sample game written in Phaser.io that is integrated with the iWin Games Console.
+Access the SDK by visiting http://localhost/sdk This will run a sample game written in Phaser.io that is integrated with the iWin Games Console.

 3. Place a copy of your game code in a new folder beneath the sdk folder.